 If you work in a print finishing job, your first question might be, “Why would I want to become a print finishing expert?”
-One reason is that if you’re not perceived as an expert, colleagues and customers simply how-to-become-a-print-finishing-expertdon’t care what you think.
+One reason is that if you’re not perceived as an expert, colleagues and customers simply don’t care what you think.
 As an expert, people trust you and are eager to believe you.
 This makes it easier for you to do your job effectively.
 For instance, it’s more likely that when you suggest a change in the production schedule it will be accepted if you are looked at as knowledgeable.

 No one cared what I thought when I was the inexperienced newcomer in the bindery of a commercial printing company.
 Heck, I didn’t even know what to think.
 I just did what was set in front of me, however long it took.
 A couple years later after I established that I was fast and accurate at cutting and folding, they started to ask my opinion about scheduling and delivery times.
 It made my life easier as I became more of an “expert”.